nsajan/openai-assistants-quickstart/README.md

 This project is intended to serve as a template for using the Assistants API in Next.js with [streaming](https://platform.openai.com/docs/assistants/overview/step-4-create-a-run), tool use ([code interpreter](https://platform.openai.com/docs/assistants/tools/code-interpreter) and [file search](https://platform.openai.com/docs/assistants/tools/file-search)), and [function calling](https://platform.openai.com/docs/assistants/tools/function-calling).
 While there are multiple pages to demonstrate each of these capabilities, they all use the same underlying assistant with all capabilities enabled.

 The main logic for chat will be found in the `Chat` component in `app/components/chat.tsx`, and the handlers starting with `api/assistants/threads` (found in `api/assistants/threads/...`).
 Feel free to start your own project and copy some of this logic in!
 The `Chat` component itself can be copied and used directly, provided you copy the styling from `app/components/chat.module.css` as well.

+## Project Structure

+This project uses the Next.js `app` directory layout.
+Important folders and files include:

+- `app/assistant-config.ts` – store your Assistant ID here.
+By default it reads from the `OPENAI_ASSISTANT_ID` environment variable.
+- `app/openai.ts` – initializes the OpenAI client.
+- `app/api/` – API routes for creating assistants, sending messages and managing vector store files.
+- `app/components/` – React components such as the chat interface and file viewer.
+- `app/examples/` – demo pages that showcase basic chat, function calling and file search.
+- `app/utils/` – helper utilities like the sample `getWeather` function.
+- `public/` – static assets including the OpenAI logo.
+- `.env.example` – copy to `.env` and fill in your API key (and optional Assistant ID).

 ### Pages